stevencohn/OneMore/README.md

 * Recalculate all formulas in selected tables on the page (Shift + F5)
 * Convert select text to a table
 * Insert Table Cells, shifting content as expected
+* Paste copied table cells by overlaying cells rather than inserting a nested table
 * Split table

 [Extra commands](../../wiki/Extra-Commands)